15 top tips for Scotland sightseeing on a budget

 3. We’ve got bothies – so use them!
 If you’re asking ‘ok, so what’s a bothie?’ then you might want to do a little more research into Scottish hiking before you venture out.
 A bothie is an unlikely little dwelling seemingly abandoned in the middle of nowhere for no apparent reason, but they can literally be a life-saver.
 These simple shelters have been erected for anyone to use and take refuge in, and although they’re not up to hotel standard, they’re completely free to use and will keep you warm and dry if you find yourself lost in some remote part of the Scottish wilderness.
 Open at all times throughout the year, they just require you to leave them in the same condition that you found them.
 Check out The Mountain Bothies Association for more information.

-My top 3 cheap destinations in Scotland
+My top 3 cheap attractions in Scotland

 If I’ve whetted your appetite for coming to Scotland and enjoying a budget holiday you might be wondering where the best places to visit are.
 That’s a difficult question to answer.
 While Scotland is jam-packed full of fantastic destinations a lot of them have jumped on the tourist-trail bandwagon and have introduced entrance charges (which seem to be going up and up with every passing year).